Skip to main content

 • stability

-The game is plagued by numerous bugs and glitches, with players noting that its stability is reminiscent of the infamous launch of Cyberpunk 2077.
-Many aspects of the game are poorly implemented, leading to a frustrating experience that detracts significantly from gameplay.
-While there is hope for future fixes, the current state is considered remarkably unstable and poorly optimized.
+The game is plagued by numerous bugs and glitches, with players noting that its stability is severely lacking, reminiscent of the issues faced by Cyberpunk 2077 at launch.
+Many users report that the game feels unfinished, with poorly explained mechanics and nonfunctional systems, leading to a frustrating experience.
+While there is hope for future fixes, the current state is far from stable.

 • “The bugs and glitches can be cataloged so extremely clearly that it’s incredible that this game even got released, let alone past playtesting.”